 The Horseshoe resort project is a residential, vacation and hotel site, spanning an area of approximately 271 hectares, of which approximately 1.6 hectares is undergoing development and construction, approximately 176 hectares on which the resort, the ski site, golf courses, hotel and commercial spaces are located, and approximately 94 hectares are held for future real estate development.
 Additionally, some current golf course land is planned for residential development.
-The site is located within one hour's drive north of Toronto, and only about 20 minutes from the Port McNicoll project.
+The site is located within one hour's drive north of Toronto.

-During June 2009, a new master plan was approved by the local council, based on which about 1,500 residential units, 212 hotel rooms and about 36,500 m. of commercial areas to be divided into a number of neighborhoods.
+During June 2009, a new master plan was approved by the local council, based on which about 1,500 residential units, 212 hotel rooms and about 36,500 m2 of commercial areas to be divided into a number of neighborhoods.

 The Company intends to develop the Horseshoe project and utilize the existing infrastructure over several phases.
-The initial phase consists of construction of the 67 unit residential complex, and development of additional sites for 100 condos by itself or with other builders on a total area of about 16,000 m.
-During February 2016, after substantial completion of construction of the 67 unit residential complex, the residential buyers began taking occupancy with the financial closings to follow in a few months.
+The initial phase consists of construction of the 67 unit residential complex and development of additional sites for 100 condos by itself or with other builders on a total area of about 16,000 m2.
+In spring 2016, the company substantially completed construction of its "Copeland House" condominium project, delivering interim occupancy to 85% of the condos.
+The financial closings are scheduled to take place in March 2017.